elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 ### Login to your Google Apps Admin Portal/Dashboard

-Go to your domain&#8217;s Google Apps page, mine is **http://www.google.com/a/moxz.nine.nu** and you will see something like this:
+Go to your domain's Google Apps page, mine is **http://www.google.com/a/moxz.nine.nu** and you will see something like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/moxz_mine_nu_gapps.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/moxz_mine_nu_gapps.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/moxz_mine_nu_gapps.png" alt="moxz mine nu gapps Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" width="935" height="355" class="alignnone size-full wp-image-8616" title="Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" /></a>